livingcomputermuseum/sImlac/imlac/notes/readme.txt

-﻿sImlac v0.2 README - (c) 2016-2018 Living Computers: Museum+Labs
+﻿sImlac v0.3 README - (c) 2016-2020 Living Computers: Museum+Labs
 -----------------------------------------------------------------

 1. Overview
 -----------
-sImlac is an attempt to emulate/simulate the oft neglected Imlac PDS-1 computer/terminal.
+sImlac is an attempt to emulate/simulate the oft neglected Imlac PDS-1 and PDS-4 computers/terminals.
 The Imlac combined a 16-bit CPU (very PDP-8 like) with a simple (but fairly flexible) Display Processor which drove a vector display.

 sImlac currently emulates the current hardware:

-    - Standard Imlac Processor / Display Processor (with 1.8us cycle timings)
+    - Standard Imlac PDS-1D Processor / Display Processor (with 1.8us cycle timings)
+    - Standard Imlac PDS-4 Processor / Display Processor (with 990ns cycle timings)
-    - 8KW of core memory
+    - up to 16KW of core memory
     - Vector display (with long-persistence phosphor)
-    - PTR and TTY interfaces (using physical serial ports or files as inputs)
+    - PTR and TTY interfaces (using physical serial ports, telnet hosts, or files as inputs)
     - Keyboard
     - Interrupt facility
     - Long Vector (LVH-1 option) instruction support